This raw fish dish is the perfect addition to any party spread.

 Kosher salt (optional)

-Step 1: In a small bowl combine the lemon juice, lime juice and orange juice with the scallops, fish, chile, tomato and cilantro.
+Step 1: In a small bowl combine the lemon juice, lime juice and orange juice with the scallops, fish, chili, tomato and cilantro.

-Step 4: Eat the ceviche on its own or with chips and Lime-Tortilla Soup.
+Step 3: Eat the ceviche on its own or with chips and soup.